 Air conditioners need to be properly sized before they are installed.
 And we don’t mean physical size, though obviously, you need a unit that can fit into the appropriate spot in your home.
 We’re talking about the relative power levels of the system.

 If the system is underpowered, it will struggle to cool your home.
 That much is self-evident.
 But it may surprise you to learn that an overpowered system can be just as damaging: short-cycling on and off multiple times throughout the day, and wasting energy as well as adding stress to the system.
-Summers in Austin, TX, is too brutal for such difficulties.
-A trained professional can measure your air conditioner’s size, applying these 6 factors to determine its exact power levels.
+Summers in the Austin area are too brutal for such difficulties.
+A trained Manor HVAC professional can measure your air conditioner’s size, applying these 6 factors to determine its exact power levels.

 - Physical space.
 Physical space is the base measurement, with about 12,000 BTUs (British Thermal Units) per hour for every 500 square feet of space you need cooling.